StemVibrations/STEM/docs/tutorial5.rst

 The figure compares the results of the model with rail joint and without rail joint.
 The analysis for this results have been obtained with an element size of 0.25m, time step of 5e-4s and a duration of 5e-3s for stage 1 and 0.5s for stage 2.
+For the sake of a quick tutorial, the element size and time step in this tutorial are set to large values.

 .. image:: _static/time_history_rail_joint.png
     :alt: Comparison of the results